AlwaysSany/huggingface-local-embedding/README.md

 ---

 ## TODO
-- [ ] Add a way to upload a file and embed it
+- [ ] Add a way to upload a file from UI and embed it
-- [ ] Add a way to embed a text file
-- [ ] Add a way to embed a pdf file
-- [ ] Add a way to embed a csv file
-- [ ] Add a way to embed a json file
+- [ ] Add a way to embed a pdf, csv, json, docx, etc. file.
-- [ ] Add a way to embed a txt file
+- [ ] Add a way to embed a video file.
-- [ ] Add a way to embed a docx file
+- [ ] Add a way to embed a audio file.

 ## Contact